-Pillar Key Objectives Actions Pillar 1: Develop and Establish inclusive Embrace and implement a recruitment process Cultivate practices. mentorship program Workforce and a buddy program Embed IDEA into Diversity performance and talent designed to support the advancement of all management programs.
-Promote the IDEA employees. • Ensure buddies are committee and trained in IDEA opportunities to be principles and their involved in IDEA role in creating an focused groups. inclusive environment.
+Pillar Key Objectives Actions Pillar 1: Embrace and Cultivate Workforce Diversity Establish inclusive recruitment process practices.
+Embed IDEA into performance and talent management programs.
+Promote the IDEA committee and employees.Ensure buddies are opportunities to be involved in IDEA focused groups. trained on IDEA principles and their role in creating an inclusive environment.
 Create a transparent communication strategy to inform staff about policy changes and IDEA initiatives.
 Create various channels for staff to provide feedback.